 A password vault is a system that stores passwords for various privileged accounts in a privileged account management system.
 Typically, passwords for privileged accounts are automatically changed (rotated) several times every day, and the current passwords are stored in the vault.

 However, other technologies have emerged to rival password vaults.
-In an ephemeral access paradigm, there is no need for storing, vaulting or rotating passwords or other types of secrets at all.
+In an ephemeral access paradigm, there is no need for storing, vaulting or rotating passwords or other types of privileged credentials at all.
 In contrast, all secrets needed to establish a privileged connection are contained in an ephemeral certificate that is created on the fly at the time of establishing the connection.
 When the connection is made, the certificate - and the secrets within - simply expire.
 The privileged user never sees or handles the secrets, mitigating credential sharing risks.
 At the same time, the need to manage, vault or rotate credentials disappears as well.

 In most cases, organizations use a hybrid model where they vault the secrets they need to while using a certificate based and passwordless authentication when viable.